About Our Office

 Strategic Planning: Through a range of services and tools, ODECE supports deans, department chairs and university leaders with the development, implementation, and on-going assessment of inclusive excellence and action plans.

-Our Teams
+Our Offices

-The Disability Support Services (DSS) is responsible for institutional compliance with federal laws requiring equal access to education for individuals with disabilities.
+DSS is responsible for institutional compliance with federal laws requiring equal access to education for individuals with disabilities.
 DSS handles a wide variety of accommodations and other auxiliary support services for the over 1100 students with disabilities at GW, including incoming undergraduates and those enrolled in post-graduate and professional school programs.
 DSS also works with students enrolled at the Arlington and Ashburn campuses, as well as those enrolled in distance education certificate and degree programs.
 In addition to providing services to students, DSS offers teaching support for faculty

-The Honey W. Nashman Center for Civic Engagement and Public Service (Nashman Center) is a University-wide office whose mission is to integrate civic engagement into George Washington University’s educational work.
+The Honey W. Nashman Center is a University-wide office whose mission is to integrate civic engagement into George Washington University’s educational work.
 We promote equity and active citizenship in a diverse democracy, focus GW’s resources to address community needs through reciprocal partnerships beyond the campus, and enhance teaching, learning, and scholarship at GW.
 The Honey W. Nashman Center supports the diverse ways GW faculty and students contribute to the community, including direct service; community engagement through courses, practica, or research that create a public benefit; policy and governance; philanthropy; social innovation; and community organizing and activism.

-The Multicultural Student Services Center MSSC is a home away from home for all historically marginalized undergraduate and graduate students.
-The MSSC offers programming, support, basic needs, academic resources, and a space to build community for Students of Color & the BIPOC community, women, gender expansive students, and the LGBTQIA+ community.
-Programming in the MSSC focuses on race, ethnicity & culture and gender & sexuality.
+The MSSC is a home away from home for undergraduate and graduate students.
+The MSSC offers programming, support, basic needs, academic resources, and a space to build community for all students, allowing them to meet classmates with similar perspectives and backgrounds or to respectfully learn from people with perspectives and backgrounds that are different from their own.

 The Title IX Office provides resources and reporting options to students, faculty, and staff who have been impacted by sexual harassment, sexual assault, dating and domestic violence, and stalking.
 The Title IX Office also offers prevention education training programs on how to create and maintain an inclusive educational and workplace environment.